RENCI/adcirc2mbtiles/README.md

   docker build -t adcirc2mbtiles_image .

 ## Run
-  To run default settings you must make an input directory () in your /directory/path/to/storage/ directory
+  To run default settings you must make an input directory () in your /directory/path/to/storage/ directory:

     mkdir /directory/path/to/storage/input

   and put a maxele.63.nc file in it.
 Then run following command:

     docker run --volume /directory/path/to/storage/:/stageDIR adcirc2mbtiles_image

   To use a different file, such as maxwvel.63.nc, you put that file in the input directory and run the following command: